interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 Burn
 ----

-Issue an event when the amount of PolkaBTC is successfully destroyed.
+Issue an event when the amount of interbtc is successfully destroyed.

 *Event Signature*